Rend Collective: Music

 Campfire includes live, outdoor recordings of songs previously released on Organic Family Hymnal and Homemade Worship by Handmade People.
 The audience for the recording were crowd-sourced using Facebook and Twitter.
 Their third studio album, The Art of Celebration, was released on 17 March 2014.
 Their fourth studio album, Campfire Christmas (Vol. 1), released 19 November 2014.
 Their fifth studio album, As Family We Go, was released on 21 August 2015.
-Their second live album, Campfire II: Simplicity, was released at the beginning of October 2016.
+Their second live album, Campfire II: Simplicity, was released on 7 October 2016.
+Their sixth studio album, Good News was released on 19 January 2018.
+Their seventh studio album, Choose to Worship, was released during the COVID-19 pandemic on 27 March 2020.
+Their eighth studio album, Whosoever, was released 26 August 2022.

 Rend Family Records

 Their first signee to the label is Urban Rescue, from Los Angeles, California.